hendurhance/koel/docs/TECHNICAL_DOCUMENTATION.md

 ### Scraper Sources

-Each source is implemented as a separate class that inherits from the `BaseScraperSource`:
+Each source is implemented as a separate class that inherits from the `BaseScraper`:

 1. **Source Classification**:
    - **Base-Target Sources**: Require both base and target currencies in the request URL